-Vote FOR resolutions requesting that: (i) the board adopt a majority voting policy or (ii) amend the company's bylaws to provide for majority voting, whereby director nominees are elected by the affirmative vote of the majority of votes cast, unless:
+Vote FOR resolutions requesting that: (i) the board adopt a majority vote standard and director resignation policy for director elections or (ii) the company amend its bylaws to provide for majority voting, whereby director nominees are elected by the affirmative vote of the majority of votes cast, unless:

-- A majority voting policy is codified in the company's bylaws, corporate governance guidelines, or other governing documents prior to an election to be considered; - The company has adopted formal corporate governance principles that present a meaningful alternative to the majority voting standard and/or provides an adequate response to both new nominees as well as "holdover" nominees (i.e. incumbent nominees who fail to receive 50% of votes cast); and - The company has articulated to shareholders why a majority voting alternative is the best structure at this time for demonstrating accountability to shareholders.
+- A majority voting policy is codified in the company's bylaws, corporate governance guidelines, or other governing documents prior to an election to be considered, and; - The company has adopted formal corporate governance principles that provide an adequate response to both new nominees as well as "holdover" nominees (i.e. incumbent nominees who fail to receive 50% of votes cast).